 A slab avalanche of soft or low density snow.

-The most important distinction for people in avalanche terrain is that soft slabs tend to break at or near your feet while hard slabs tend to break above you, making them much more difficult to escape being caught.
+The most important distinction for people in avalanche terrain is that soft slabs will sometimes break at or near your feet while hard slabs almost always tend to break above you, making them much more difficult to escape being caught.